ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 5. Submit a pull request to the main repository

 ## License
-The choice of license is out of my hands for the time being, but this will change soon.

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-You are free to share and adapt the material for non-commercial purposes, as long as you give appropriate credit and indicate if changes were made.

-For more details, see the [full license text](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

 ## Support